civol/HDLRuby/README.md

    function :one { 1 }
    ```

-- Functions can accept any kind of object as an argument, including variadic arguments or blocks of code as shown below with a function that applies the code passed as an argument to all the variadic arguments of `args`:
+- Functions can accept any object as an argument, including variadic arguments or blocks of code as shown below with a function that applies the code passed as an argument to all the variadic arguments of `args`:

    ```ruby
    function :apply do |*args, &code|